Osteoporosis: Epidemiology

-It is estimated that 200 million people have osteoporosis.
-Osteoporosis becomes more common with age.
+Osteoporosis becomes more common with age, especially after 50 years (its prevalence rises from about 2% at 50 years to almost 50% by the age of 80).
+It affects women more than men due to the sharp fall in estrogen production that follows menopause.
+Globally, it is estimated that 21.2% of women and 6.3% of men over the age of 50 have osteoporosis, corresponding to a total of around 500 million people worldwide.
 About 15% of Caucasians in their 50s and 70% of those over 80 are affected.
-It is more common in women than men.
 In the developed world, depending on the method of diagnosis, 2% to 8% of males and 9% to 38% of females are affected.
 Rates of disease in the developing world are unclear.

-Postmenopausal women have a higher rate of osteoporosis and fractures than older men.
-Postmenopausal women have decreased estrogen which contributes to their higher rates of osteoporosis.
-A 60-year-old woman has a 44% risk of fracture while a 60-year-old man has a 25% risk of fracture.
+From the age of 50 onwards, fractures (including hip fractures) are roughly twice as common in women than in men.
+A 60-year-old woman has a 44% chance of experiencing a fracture in her lifetime, whereas the lifetime risk for a 60-year-old man is only 25%.
+Such differences can be attributed to the increased risk of osteoporosis due to decreased estrogen levels following menopause.

-There are 8.9 million fractures worldwide per year due to osteoporosis.
+In 2019, up to 37 million fragility fractures linked to osteoporosis were thought to occur in people over the age of 55 worldwide.
 Globally, 1 in 3 women and 1 in 5 men over the age of 50 will have an osteoporotic fracture.
 Data from the United States shows a decrease in osteoporosis within the general population and in white women, from 18% in 1994 to 10% in 2006.
 White and Asian people are at greater risk.
 People of African descent are at a decreased risk of fractures due to osteoporosis, although they have the highest risk of death following an osteoporotic fracture.